aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-powerpoint-charts-aspose-slides-java/_index.md

 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

-Alternatively, download the latest version directly from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).
+Alternatively, download the latest JAR from the [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

-### License Acquisition
+### License acquisition

-Start with a free trial or obtain a temporary license to explore all features without limitations.
-For purchasing, visit [Aspose's purchasing page](https://purchase.aspose.com/buy).
+Start with a free trial or request a temporary license to unlock all features.
+For production use, purchase a license from the [Aspose's purchasing page](https://purchase.aspose.com/buy).

-## Setting Up Aspose.Slides for Java
+## Setting up Aspose.Slides for Java

-Once you have your dependencies set up, initialise and configure Aspose.Slides in your project.
+The `Presentation` class is the main entry point for creating and manipulating PowerPoint files.
+After adding the dependency, initialise the API in your code.

-1. **Add the Dependency**: Use Maven or Gradle configurations mentioned above.
+1. **Add the dependency** using Maven or Gradle as shown above.
-2. **Initialise Aspose.Slides**:
-   Create a new instance of `Presentation`, which will serve as the container for your slides and charts.
+2. **Create a `Presentation` instance** – this object will hold your slides and charts.

 ```java
 Presentation pres = new Presentation();
 ```

-3. **Disposing Resources**: Always remember to dispose of resources once you're done with them, like so:
+3. **Dispose of the presentation** when you’re finished to free native resources.

 ```java
 if (pres != null) pres.dispose();